-North East; Northumberland and Tyne and Wear; Sunderland
+North East (England); Northumberland, Durham and Tyne & Wear; Sunderland

 Location of affected unit(s)